-35 6.2.4.
-DRM Pertaining to the MusicStation Application Itself There are a number of ways in which hackers attempt to break DRM systems.
+6.2.4.
+DRM Pertaining to the MusicStation Application 30 Itself

+There are a number of ways in which hackers attempt to break DRM systems.
 One of these ways is to reverse engineer the software code which implements the DRM.
-It is for this reason that the MusicStation handset application is always installed using the DRM resident on the phone to protect the software from being removed.
+It is for this reason that the MusicStation handset application 35 is always installed using the DRM resident on the phone to protect the software from being removed.

-Although advanced DRMs such as OMA v2 are not present on many handsets, OMA v1, which supports the required "forward-lock" content control mechanism, is present on the 45 majority of handsets.
+Although advanced DRMs such as OMA v2 are not present on many handsets, OMA v1, which supports the required "forward-lock" content control mechanism, is pres- 40 ent on the majority of handsets.
 Forward-lock does as it suggests, it disables the forwarding or transferring of the content item, in this context the MusicStation handset application, from the phone.
-Whether MusicStation is preloaded or OTA installed, it is installed as an OMA v1 forward-lock protected file.
+Whether MusicStation is preloaded or OTA installed, it is installed as an OMA v1 forward-lock 45 protected file.

 To further secure OTA deliveries of the MusicStation application, only OTA requests for application downloads confirmed to issue from the MNO network gateways are supported.
-This ensures that the application code is only ever downloaded over a particular MNO's mobile Internet to a phone rather than being issued from the general Internet.
-This is implemented by confirming that the source or routing IP addresses found in the network communications headers and metadata are those gateways stored in the Service database and known to be those of the MNO.
+This ensures that the application code is only ever 50 downloaded over a particular MNO's mobile Internet to a phone rather than being issued from the general Internet.
+This is implemented by confirming that the source or routing IP addresses found in the network communications headers and metadata are those gateways stored in the Service 55 on the MNO's home network or on other specific networks database and known to be those of the MNO.